 Tools for Buying and Selling Sports Cards and Memorabilia Locally

-Apps such as Letgo and OfferUp, along with Facebook’s Marketplace feature, have seen a steady rise in popularity, with each having millions of active users.
 The volume of traffic created within this new virtual market makes it important to understand its features and functions.
-Whether it’s the buying or the selling aspect it’s far easier to accomplish your goals when you know the best methods for using the apps.
+Whether you’re buying or selling, it’s far easier to accomplish your goals when you know the best methods for using the apps.

 Selling through each of these outlets is relatively simple: Just snap a photo, give it a title, and add a price!
 Descriptions and additional information are optional, but often help make a sale quicker.
 Using keywords in your title or description will encourage a quicker sale, thanks to the search feature.
 Once sold you can either meet in person to exchange your item or, on OfferUp and Facebook’s Marketplace, you can ship nationwide.
 Buyers are free to message you concerning your item, and make offers if you allow.
 With each of these options, it’s important to note that there are no selling fees involved.
 Everything is free to list, and there are no final-value fees to worry about.
 You are given the option to promote or “boost” your listing if you’d like, but that’s the only way to incur fees.